McGill-DMaS/Kam1n0-Community/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square&maxAge=86400)

 **_Kam1n0 v2.x_** is a scalable assembly management and analysis platform.
 It allows a user to first index a (large) collection of binaries into different repositories and provide different analytic services such as clone search and classification.
 It supports multi-tenancy access and management of assembly repositories by using the concept of **_Application_**.
 An application instance contains its own exclusive repository and provides a specialized analytic service.
-Considering the versatility of reverse engineering tasks, Kam1n0 v2.x server currently provides three different types of clone-search applications: **_Asm-Clone_**, **_Sym1n0_**, and **_Asm2Vec_**, and an executable classification application based on **_Asm2Vec_**.
+Considering the versatility of reverse engineering tasks, Kam1n0 v2.x server currently provides three different types of clone-search applications: **_Asm-Clone_**, **_Sym1n0_**, and **_Asm2Vec_**, and an **_executable classification_** based on _Asm2Vec_.
 New application type can be further added to the platform.

 <p align="center">
   <img src="documentation/others/stack.png"/>